Eschatologue/CM_wiki/docs/equipment/adventuring-gear/item.md

 Adventuring gear, 5 cp, M.

 A Pole is 10 feet long.
 You can use it to touch something up to 10 feet away.
-If you must make a Strength (Athletics) check as part of a High or Long Jump, you can use the Pole to vault, giving yourself Advantage on the check.
+If you must make a Strength (Athletics) check as part of a High or Long Jump, you can use the Pole to vault, giving yourself **:d20-adv: Advantage**{ .d20 } on the check.

 ---